Performance Analysis of Cell-Free Massive MIMO under Imperfect LoS Phase Tracking: Numerical Results

-Figure~\ref{fig:avg_ses} illustrates the average network SE as a function of the phase uncertainty, evaluated using the UatF bound~\eqref{eq:se_uatf}.
-The results compare centralized and distributed beamforming under different Rician factors $\kappa\in[1,5,20,100]$.
-At high Rician factors (e.g., $\kappa=100$), both designs tend to converge, and the performance gap between centralized and distributed cell-free network becomes negligible when the LoS phases are accurately known.
+Figure~\ref{fig:avg_ses_oer} illustrates the average network SE as a function of the phase uncertainty, evaluated using the OER bound~\eqref{eq:se_oer}.
+The results compare centralized and distributed beamforming under different Rician factors $\kappa\in\{1,5,20,100\}$.
+At high Rician factors (e.g., $\kappa=100$), both designs tend to converge, and the performance gap between centralized and distributed cell-free networks becomes negligible when the LoS phases are accurately known.
 This observation is consistent with our previous findings~\cite{ain2025}, where we showed that under strong LoS conditions and perfect phase knowledge, distributed beamforming that exploits the statistical channel information can closely approach the centralized benchmark.
-In the presence of phase uncertainty, however, the achievable rates of both architectures degrade, with the impact becoming more pronounced as $\kappa$ increases.
+However, in the presence of phase uncertainty, the achievable rates of both architectures degrade, with the impact becoming more pronounced as $\kappa$ increases.
 Nevertheless, even coarse or partially accurate phase tracking provides significant performance gains over the no-phase knowledge model, particularly for distributed designs.

+In Figure~\ref{fig:results_v2}, we evaluate both $R_{k}^{\text{uatf}}$~\eqref{eq:se_uatf} and $R_{k}^{\text{oer}}$~\eqref{eq:se_oer} under imperfect LoS phase tracking to assess the tightness of the SE bounds.
+The gap between the two bounds is observed to be small, particularly for $\kappa=20$ in Figure~\ref{fig:avg_ses_both} with $\delta\in\{0^\circ,15^\circ\}$.
+This behavior indicates that due to the dominant LoS component with an almost perfectly known LoS phase, the effective channel $\bm{g}_{kk}$ behaves nearly deterministically, meaning that the lack of instantaneous CSI at the decoder results in a negligible performance loss.

-Overall, the results demonstrate that partial knowledge of LoS phases remains highly beneficial for both centralized and distributed beamforming, with centralized more robust under severe phase errors.
+Overall, the results demonstrate that partial knowledge of LoS phases remains highly beneficial for both centralized and distributed beamforming, with centralized beamforming exhibiting greater robustness under severe phase errors.
 These findings underscore the importance of phase-aware channel estimation and beamforming strategies for practical 6G cell-free massive MIMO deployments.